Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Introduction

-In this regard, we propose a dispatch aware deep neural network (DA-DNN) to overcome the aforementioned three challenges of solving OTS.
+In this regard, we propose a dispatch aware deep neural network (DA-DNN) to overcome the aforementioned three challenges of learning-based OTS.
 To address the first challenge, DA-DNN is trained in an unsupervised manner using the generation cost from a differentiable DC-OPF layer as the loss function, eliminating the need for labeled OTS solutions.
-For the second challenge, the DC-OPF layer enforces all physical constraints on dispatch variables during both training and inference.
+For the second challenge, the embedded DC-OPF layer enforces dispatch feasibility given the predicted topology during both training and inference.
 Finally, the third challenge is resolved by incorporating the optimization layer directly into the model.
-The parameters of the model are updated through implicit differentiation, as commonly adopted in learning-based DC-OPF \cite{kim2022projection, kim2025mpa} and AC-OPF \cite{kim2024unsupervised}.
+Note that the parameters of the model are updated through implicit differentiation, which is adopted in the learning-based OPF \cite{kim2025mpa}.
 This enables DA-DNN to remain adaptive under changes in network constraints.

 This paper builds on our preliminary work in \cite{kim2025dispatch} and makes the following key contributions: